Happy Returns (company)

-Happy Returns is a Los Angeles-based software and :reverse logistics company that works with online merchants to handle product returns.
-Purchased items can be returned in person without boxes or labels at third-party locations known as "Return Bars" including :FedEx, Cost Plus World Market, and Paper Source stores, with specific locations searchable on Happy Returns’ website.
+Happy Returns LLC is an American software and reverse logistics company that works with online merchants to handle product returns.
+Purchased items can be returned in person without boxes or labels at third-party locations known as "Return Bars" including The UPS Store, Staples Inc., and Ulta Beauty stores, with specific locations searchable on Happy Returns’ website.
 Consumers can receive their refunds without packaging items, printing and affixing labels, or waiting for mailed packages to reach their destination.